Is it Safe to Feed My Dog a Banana?

 Bananas are packed with potassium and vitamin C, and they're also good sources of vitamin B6 as well as manganese, biotin, and copper, all of which benefit your dog's overall health.
 Bananas are also rich in magnesium, which may help your dog absorb other vitamins more efficiently and promote healthy bone growth, says the American Kennel Club (AKC).

 Bananas are also high in sugar, so they should only be given as an occasional special treat, not made a regular part of your dog's diet.
 And while the fiber content in bananas can be good for your dog in small amounts, if your dog eats too much this could actually cause constipation instead of helping to prevent it.

 While they aren't toxic to your dog, banana peels are hard to digest and could make your dog sick or cause intestinal blockage.
 So be sure to discard banana peels in a place where your dog can't get to them.
 The garbage disposal is likely the best place for banana peels, especially if your dog has a tendency to dig through the trash.

 What if your dog gets a hold of a banana and eats the whole thing, peel and all?
-You should call your veterinarian right away if you notice any signs of sickness, digestive issues, or blockage.
-When first introducing bananas into your dog's diet, it's also a good idea to keep an eye out for signs that he might be allergic, such as excessive itching, as well as for signs of weight gain.
-If you notice signs of either, stop feeding bananas to your dog right away.
+You should call your veterinarian right away if you notice any signs of sickness or digestive issues.
+When first offering bananas as a treat, it is important to keep an eye out for any signs of stomach upset.
+It is also important to monitor your pet for weight gain because that is a sign that your pup may be receiving too many treats.
 Additionally, if your dog is diabetic or has issues with high blood sugar, it's probably best to keep him away from bananas altogether.
 Your vet will be able to give you the best information on whether or not bananas are okay to feed your dog as a special dog treat from time to time.